tsuACM/truman_acm_website/_pages/orderform.md

 # ACM T-Shirts

 ACM is selling T-shirts to support the club!
 T-shirts are **$20 each** and all funds go to future club events.
+Payments can be made to @andy-bernatow on Venmo or to Andy Bernatow in person with cash.

 ## Designs